 Whether you like hiking, skiing, rafting, or sandboarding, New Mexico, known as the Land of Enchantment, has something to offer for everyone.
 Mild winters and hot summers also makeit a great year-round spot for camping.
 But be alert.
 Make sure to pack some rain gear and seasonal clothing as the weather tends to change in the twinkling of an eye.

 Are you now wondering where to pitch your tent or leave your RV car?
-Here are the 8 best camping sites which a camper should not oversight.
+Here are the 11 best camping sites that a camper should not oversee.

 Originally called the Hill Top Trading Post, Enchanted Trails sits on the famous Route 66 by the city of Albuquerque.
 It was built in the 1940s and can boast the then architecture of the region.
 Thanks to its charm, the property has been used as a backdrop for several movies.